haitaow/git-wsl/README.md

 *It's still a work-in-progress and under testing.
 After it stabilizes, usage steps will be updated.*

 * Warning:
     * Some Windows paths in arguments are not translated to Linux paths yet.
 Some git commands may fail.
 Frequently used features in SourceTree seemed OK so far.
 If something is not working as expected, please inspect the log file.
       Please report issues (or you can try to fix it yourself :) ).

-## Installation
+## Get files

 * From binary
     * download wsl-git.zip
-  * First time install: extract to a folder and fun install.bat as administrator
+    * extract to some-dir
-  * Update option 1: same as first time install but run as administrator is not required
-  * Update option 2: just copy the files in the zip folder to the existing installation folder
+    * cd some-dir
 * From source
     * git clone
+    * cd wsl-git
     * go build wsl-git.go
-  * (optional) copy wsl-git.exe to another location when playing around the source code.
-  * go to a desired directory, e.g. \Users\username\bin,
-  * mklink git.exe wsl-git.exe
-  * a default json config file will be generated the first time wsl-git.exe is executed.
-  * log will be written to the same directory as wsl-git.exe, so ensure it has write permission.

 ## SourceTree integration

+* Note: by default install-SourceTree.bat only works with the embedded version of git in SourceTree, i.e. in the above options section, "Embedded" should be used.
+If "Update Embedded" is clicked, ./install-SourceTree.bat needs to be re-run.
+If using another version is desired, set GIT_DIR before the next step.
+* Note: the next step will backup the original git.exe to win-git.exe and replace it.
+If win-git.exe already exists, it will not be overwritten, so re-run is safe.
+* ./install-SourceTree.bat
-* In SourceTree, go to Tools | Options, then Git tab, Git Version section
+* (optional, recommended) In SourceTree, go to Tools | Options, then Git tab, Git Version section, clear "Disable LibGit2 integration".

-* Click "Embedded" if it's not grayed out
-* Click "Clear path cache" if it's not grayed out
-* Click "System", and browse to the git.exe symbolic link created above
-* (optional, recommended) clear "Disable LibGit2 integration"
-* Click OK
-* Restart SourceTree
+## Standalone install (not required for SourceTree integration)

+* First time install: run ./install-standalone.bat as administrator
+* Update option 1: same as first time install but run as administrator is not required
+* Update option 2: just copy the files in the zip folder to the existing installation folder

+## Notes

+* If a json config file is not found in the same directory as the binary, a default one will be generated the first time wsl-git.exe is executed,
+* Log(s) will be written to the same directory as wsl-git.exe, so ensure it has write permission.
+* By default, any git command exited with error will be logged, unless it's a known error to be skipped.
+Add to IgnoreErrors section in the json config file if needed.
+Some common errors are already included in the default config file, and can be removed if desired.
+* Setting LogAll to true in the config file will log all git commands regardless of success or error.